MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/sample-controls/angular-flip-control.md

 ## Overview

-This sample provides examples on how to add dependencies for third-party libraries, showcasing how to perform data-binding between PowerApps component framework, control model and third-party inner data model in bi-direction.
+This sample provides examples on how to add dependencies for third-party libraries, showcasing how to perform data-binding between PowerApps component framework, component model and third-party inner data model in bi-direction.

-The flip control sample consists of a label and a button.
+The flip component sample consists of a label and a button.
 When you click on the button, the text on the label toggles.

-- When the control is loaded, the label shows the text based on the bind attribute value.
+- When the component is loaded, the label shows the text based on the bind attribute value.
 The `context.parameters.[property_name].attributes` contains the associated metadata.
 - For TwoOptions fields, `context.parameters.[property_name].Options` will include both true and false value option.
 - Clicking on the Flip button, the label will update value using **notifyOutputEvents** method, [getOutputs](../reference/control/getoutputs.md) method will be called asynchronously and will flow to PowerApps component framework.
-- ClientAPI updates the bind attribute value, and the updated value flows to the control label.
+- ClientAPI updates the bind attribute value, and the updated value flows to the component label.
 You can also use `ClientAPI` to update an attribute value to trigger control’s [updateView](../reference/control/updateview.md) method.
-The control then updates the third-party model and the label gets updated.
+The component then updates the third-party model and the label gets updated.

 ## Code